Threat Grid Overview

 - Threat Grid enabled MX devices will need to be upgraded prior to Sept 2022.

 Note: If AMP enabled MX devices are not upgraded prior to the above mentioned dates, AMP will fail to connect to AMP Cloud and result in a fail closed behavior.
 This will cause all AMP inspected file downloads to be blocked unless AMP is manually disabled.

-Note: The Threat Grid firmware upgrade date has now been extended to Sept 2022 instead of the initial communicated date Oct 1, 2021.
+- Threat Grid firmware upgrade date has been extended to Sept 2022 instead of the initial communicated date Oct 1, 2021.

 Threat Grid and Meraki MX Integration

 The AMP integration with Meraki MX Security Appliance provides Meraki users with the capability to leverage AMP’s File Reputation and File Retrospection services and benefit from the global intelligence held in the AMP Cloud.
 The AMP Cloud responds to queries from MX devices on files that are downloaded and returns a file disposition of Clean, Malicious, or Unknown.
 Malicious files are blocked while Clean and Unknown files are allowed to pass through the MX to the end user.
 When Threat Grid integration is enabled, the MX will upload qualified, Unknown files to Threat Grid for additional static and dynamic analysis.
 Once the analysis is completed, a detailed report containing the threat score and behavioral indicators that matched the behaviors observed during analysis will be available in the Meraki Security Center.
 Depending on the severity of behaviors observed and a threat score, Meraki MX administrator may need to initiate further investigation and response.
 AMP for Endpoints is a complementary integrated endpoint protection solution which provides robust endpoint level visibility and control capabilities for threats that pass the perimeter defenses.